SomeRandomNoobKekeke/Barotrauma-CS-hybrid-compiler/README.md

 ## How to use it:
 Download zip and extract [ Compiler ] into LocalMods, add [luatrauma refs](https://github.com/evilfactory/LuaCsForBarotrauma/releases/download/latest/luacsforbarotrauma_refs.zip) to Refs folder

-Then you'll need to call `dotnet build .\Compiler.sln -c Release /clp:ErrorsOnly -p WarningLevel=0 -p:ModAssemblyName=%ModAssemblyName% -p:ModRootNamespace=%ModRootNamespace% -p:SourceModDir=%SourceModDir% -p:ModDeployDir=%ModDeployDir%` in [ Compiler ]s folder
+Then you'll need to call `dotnet build .\Compiler.sln -c Release /clp:ErrorsOnly -p WarningLevel=0 -p:ModAssemblyName=%ModAssemblyName% -p:ModRootNamespace=%ModRootNamespace% -p:SourceModDir=%SourceModDir% -p:ModDeployDir=%ModDeployDir%` in Compilers folder

 You can just drag and drop you "in memory" mod folder into "Compile folder.cmd" script
 Or copy paste "Example mod compilation script.cmd" into your "in memory" mod folder, change the vars there and run it